GabrielNZ/hDC-Host-Project-HTML-CSS-/README.md

 # About the project

-As my first HTML & CSS project from the course that im doing.
-I though fair to commit here on GitHub, as a form to record my first step and show the world what im capable of.
+As my first HTML & CSS project from the course I’m taking, I thought it would be fair to commit it here on GitHub as a way to record my first step and show the world what I’m capable of.

-The simple landscape shows the benefits of their product, the plans ( one of the plans being highlighted being reason of its good pricing ), checking the state of the wished URL and a section to contact the suport.
+The simple landing page displays the benefits of the product, the available plans (with one highlighted due to its good pricing), a tool to check the availability of the desired URL, and a section to contact support.

 # Tecnologies
 - HTML